researchpy/documentation/source/index.rst

 .. note::

   researchpy is only compatable with Python 3.x.
-  Download using: pip install researchpy; or for the conda distribution use: conda install -c researchpy researchpy
+  Download using: pip install researchpy or for the conda distribution use: conda install -c researchpy researchpy

 .. toctree::